Raymond & Ray

 Raymond & Ray is a 2022 comedy-drama film written and directed by Rodrigo García.
 The film stars Ewan McGregor, Ethan Hawke, Maribel Verdú, and Sophie Okonedo.

-Raymond & Ray had its world premiere at the 2022 Toronto International Film Festival on September 12, 2022, and was released in select cinemas on October 14, 2022, before its streaming release on October 21, 2022, by Apple TV+.
+Raymond & Ray had its world premiere at the Toronto International Film Festival on September 12, 2022, and was released in select cinemas on October 14, 2022, before its streaming release on October 21, 2022, by Apple TV+.

 Plot

-Raymond drives on a late, rainy night to a remote cabin to inform his half-brother, Ray, that their father, Ben Harris, has passed away and wished that all his sons attend his funeral.
-Ray is at first reluctant to go, but due to Raymond losing his license because of a DUI and some persuading, Ray finally agrees to attend.
-The brothers haven't seen each other in nearly five years because of the abuse their father inflicted on them during childhood, leaving them to with different trauma plaguing their adult life, with Raymond having unsuccessful relationships with the women in his life, while Ray was a former heroin addict, but has been sober for several years.
+Raymond drives on a late, rainy night to a remote cabin to inform his half-brother, Ray, that their father, Ben Harris, has died.
+Raymond informs Ray that it was their father's last wish that all his sons attend his funeral.
+Raymond works in a boring office job and is in the middle of a divorce.
+Ray is a recovering heroin addict who gave up playing jazz music on the trumpet as a way to thumb his nose at his father, who had pushed him to learn to play the instrument.
+Ray is at first reluctant to go, but Raymond convinces him after admitting that he lost his driver's license when he was arrested for a DUI.
+The brothers haven't seen each other in nearly five years because of the abuse their father inflicted on them during childhood.

+Driving most of the next day, they finally arrive at the funeral home.
+To their shock, their father had requested to be buried in the nude, and he wanted his sons to dig his grave with their own hands.
+They go to the home their father was living in and meet his nurse, Lucia, who was also his lover.
+While Lucia's home, she provides each of them with a box from their father.
+Raymond receives dolls, ice skates, and condoms.
+Ray receives a trumpet that he thought his father had destroyed when he was a teenager.
+To his surprise, Lucia tells Ray his father refurbished the trumpet a few weeks earlier.
+Ray then grapples with the emotional trauma his father inflicted on him and his brother.